mfs409/jetlag/src/gestures/introduction_to_pan_gestures.md

 ## Introduction to Pan Gestures

 Pan gestures are extremely powerful: they let us draw and drag, which can both lead to exciting gameplay options.
-In this example, we'll make an on-screen joystick that uses pan gestures to control a hero.
+In this [game](game_03.ts), we'll make an on-screen joystick that uses pan gestures to control a hero.

 <iframe src="./game_03.iframe.html"></iframe>